onestardao/WFGY/TensionUniverse/README.md

 # Tension Universe (candidate)

 ![08a638cc-4d7f-413e-8ef6-1c18ec0d5d80](https://github.com/user-attachments/assets/779bae6b-7438-4d6a-95b9-ed5c92cad634)

+## Status: Internal Testing Phase

+**Tension Universe (TU)** is currently in an internal testing phase.

+What is public at this stage is **only the effective-layer language and the challenge process**.
+This repository is not a full release of the theory, nor a disclosure of its underlying axioms or construction rules.

+The purpose of this stage is limited and explicit: to pressure-test whether the effective-layer explanations remain **internally consistent, reproducible, and structurally coherent** when challenged with serious questions.

+---

 ## Global Open Challenge (MVP)

-This folder is the public archive for an ongoing open challenge around **Tension Universe (candidate)**.
+This folder serves as the public archive for an ongoing open challenge around **Tension Universe (candidate)**.

 The goal is simple:

-challenge the framework with serious, structural questions and see whether the **Effective Layer** explanations remain reproducible and internally consistent.
+Challenge the framework with structural questions and observe whether the **Effective Layer** remains stable under independent verification and reruns.

-If you enjoy this work, please consider giving the repo a star.
+This is a testing ground, not a finished scientific claim.

+If you find the challenge process valuable, you are welcome to star the repository.

 ---

-## Status

-**This is an unreleased work in progress.**
-The framework is still in testing.
-Nothing here should be treated as a final scientific claim.

-What is public right now is the challenge process and its archives.
+## What is public (and what is not)

+**Public:**
+- The effective-layer language
+- Challenge questions and responses
+- Reproducible rerun procedures
+- Archived challenge records

+**Not public:**
+- Foundational axioms
+- Internal construction rules
+- Full derivation paths
+- Implementation-level details

+Requests to extract unreleased foundations may be declined.

 ---